 This round-trip from Paris to New Delhi produces 3,406 CO2e kg emissions..

 Recommendation: CARE staff could be asked - in their travel/ booking form to calculate the teqCO2 emissions for their potential travel, which is a good way to gather the information for this PIIRS question.
-All staff should use the same calculator for this (CARE recommends to use the online calculator “Atmosfair’).
+All staff should use the same calculator for this (CARE recommends to use the online calculator “Atmosfair’’).
 Below is an example of what the travel form could look like.